-With his incredible new cookbook.
-Nanban, out this week, we asked Masterchef champion Tim Anderson to give us a tour of his personal cookbook collection.
+Inspired by his sensational cookbook, Nanban, we asked Masterchef champion Tim Anderson to give us a tour of his personal cookbook collection.
 Find out which cookbooks have influenced his style of cooking, which books he enjoys reading for pleasure, which book he would save in a house fire and more!

 I don’t remember, but I think the first one I ever had was an Indian cookbook that was given to me by a friend in high school.
 But I don’t know where it is now.
 I wish I did, because it was really quite good.
 It’s probably in my parents’ basement.

-My most cherished and most used cookbook is Anderson Family Cookbook, which my mom compiled for my brother and I in 2003.
+My most cherished and most used cookbook is the Anderson Family Cookbook, which my mum compiled for my brother and I in 2003.
 It’s a collection of family recipes and there are some real gems in there.
 I would like to say that cooking from it makes me feel sentimental, but actually the dishes are so much a part of me that they just feel really normal when I cook and eat them.
-Pure, unpretentious, simple comfort food.
+Pure, unpretentious, simple, comfort food.

 Japanese Cooking: A Simple Art has a fully illustrated section on techniques, mostly to do with fish and veg prep.
 It’s invaluable.
 I’d also recommend Michel Roux’s Pastry, which contains really clear, helpful photos to illustrate techniques and show how each pastry should look as you make it.

 My go-to, most used cookbooks are on a shelf in the kitchen.
 The rest are scattered elsewhere, mostly on the bookcase in the living room.
-That’s as far as my organization goes.
+That’s as far as my organisation goes.

 The Anderson Family Cookbook.

 Which cookbooks do you read most for pleasure and the enjoyment of the food writing?